ingravid/mvnquickstart/README.txt

 # mvnquickstart
-Maven basic project from its quickstart archetype
+Maven basic Java project from its quickstart archetype

 * This project maven archetype command: